 - Administrative

 - Clinical Record

 - Facility

 - Encounter Data Validation (EDV)

 For case-specific follow-up, BHRD may schedule a review.
-Providers respond where an improvement or correction action plan (IP/CAP) is required within 30 calendar days of receipt of the review report.
+Providers respond to any items where an improvement or correction action plan (IP/CAP) is required within 30 days of receipt of the site visit report.